-What To Do If Your Permanent Resident Application Is Refused
+What To Do If Your Canada PR Application is Rejected

 After you have submitted a request for a detailed reason for your refusal you should receive an explanation within 30 days from the IRCC.